Light bulbs: Your guide to LEDs, CFLs and halogens

 Written by

-Sarah Brandon is an editor at Finder specialising in technology and reviews.
+Sarah Brandon was an editor at Finder specialising in technology and reviews.
 She has a Bachelor of Science in Psychology from New York University and loves learning about why people do what they do.
 Sarah has researched and written about a wide range of topics, from air purifiers to AirPods.
 But no matter the subject, her number one priority is figuring out what information our readers need to make the best decisions.
-See full profile
+See full bio

 More guides on Finder